wxGlade/wxGlade/README.txt

 In the docs/ subdir there's a short introductory tutorial.
 In the examples/ subdir there are some sample wxGlade apps (in xml format, .wxg file extension).

-NOTE FOR OLD USERS: even if you already know wxGlade, you should probably read the last section of the tutorial, since it contains information that all users should know.

 * Known Bugs/Issues:
 --------------------